-We will be using the Section meeting at IAIA08 to discuss our strategy and to develop our objectives and activities for the upcoming year.
+We use the Section meeting at each annual conference to discuss our strategy and to develop our objectives and activities for the upcoming year.
 One key activity will be to ensure that EMS-related material on the IAIA website will be reviewed and updated as needed.